Don't say, I am a child

 “Don't be afraid because of them; for I am with you to deliver you, says the LORD.”

 When God calls you out of the familiar, you will reach for your disqualification, and you will have a real one ready.
 Too young or too old, too broken, too compromised, too untrained, too tired, too late.
 The excuse is not always a lie; Jeremiah really was young.
-But notice that God does not argue him into feeling adequate.
+But notice that God does not argue you into feeling adequate.
 He does not list Jeremiah's hidden talents or promise that he will grow into the role and feel confident soon.
 He simply overrides the excuse with a presence.
 The readiness the call requires was never your readiness; it was His being with you.
 This is bracing and it is freeing at once.
 Bracing, because it means you do not get to wait until you feel equal to the thing before you obey it — that day may never come.
 Freeing, because the weight you thought rested on your competence was never yours to carry.
 The break comes to the reluctant and the unready, and the only qualification it asks for is the One who promises to go along.